 - BlueDriver has a proprietary app, while BAFX uses 3rd-party apps

 - The number and cost of in-app fees vary comparing BlueDriver vs. BAFX

 Let’s go into more detail on each difference in the section below.

 The BlueDriver scan tool and app offer some built-in features you won’t be guaranteed to get with the BAFX app and OBD2 scanner.

-Most importantly, BlueDriver is capable of reading codes from select non-OBD2 systems.
-This allows diagnosis of the transmission, airbag, anti-lock brake, and even electronic systems like the climate control.
+Most importantly, BlueDriver can read codes from select non-OBD2 systems, which allows diagnosis of the transmission, airbag, anti-lock brake, and even electronic systems like climate control.

 The BlueDriver app also has a lot of helpful things built-in.
 You’ll automatically get technical service bulletins and alerts on component recalls.
 Continuous monitoring also tracks your mileage and lets you know when it’s time for regular maintenance.
 The Repair Report feature shows suggested fixes from verified mechanics, speeding up your diagnosis.